 I found the problem on Delta’s “basic info” page: My passenger name was correct, but whoever fixed it last time didn’t update my name under the “secure flight passenger data” section.

 That mismatch with my KTN was enough to not show Pre✓ on my boarding pass.

 I clicked edit hoping for a quick fix but the form fields were greyed out.
-Now I’m getting a bit anxious.
+At this point I’m getting a bit anxious.
 Searching online shows that they want you to call them for any changes.
-It’s 2 AM and I really do not like calling people.
+It’s 2 AM at this point and I really do not like calling people.